phpMussel/phpMussel/_docs/readme.en.txt

  /vault/xmlxdp_custom_standard.cvd (Signatures, Included)
  /vault/xmlxdp_mussel_regex.cvd (Signatures, Included)
  /vault/xmlxdp_mussel_standard.cvd (Signatures, Included)
-    Files for XML/XDP-Chunk signatures.
-Required if XML/XDP-Chunk signatures option in "phpmussel.ini" is enabled.
+    Files for XML/XDP signatures.
+Required if the XML/XDP signatures option in "phpmussel.ini" is enabled.
 Can remove if the option is disabled.
     ~

  * Filename may differ based on configuration stipulations (in